taskcluster/gdb-js/README.md

 ## Considerations
 * GDB >= 7.3 is required.
 * GDB should support Python.
+* GDB should be used in MI mode (i.e. `gdb -i=mi`).
 * Although it's possible to use **gdb-js** in the `all-stop` mode, it makes much more sense for a frontend to work with the `non-stop` mode (together with `target-async`).
 So, it's recommended that `enableAsync` method should be called.
 * Execution of all CLI commands is possible only after calling `init` method which defines some custom supportive commands in GDB.
 However, you can load them (`scripts` folder in the project repository) manually with `.gdbinit` for example.
 * **gdb-js** is a seamless wrapper.
 It means that it doesn't have any assumptions about your goals and doesn't do anything behind the scenes.
 So, if something is going wrong it's probably a problem with your GDB usage (i.e. the same problem can be reproduced within a bare console).
-Also, the results of any method is just a JSON representation of GDB/MI output or a string (if it's a CLI command).
-Any event has a one-to-one correspondance to GDB/MI events.
+* **gdb-js** has a defined API that should be convinient to use.
+But if it's not enough for you, it also makes it easy to use low-level stuff.
+You can execute any GDB/MI command with a `execMI` method and get a parsed JSON representation of the result.
+You can execute any CLI command of GDB and get a string as a result.
+You can also listen to events that emit raw records of GDB/MI interface.
 * It's currently not posible to distingish target output and GDB output correctly.
 Thus, it's recommended to use `--tty` option with your GDB.
 * For browsers it makes sense to make use of utilities that expose process streams (i.e. stdin/stdout/stderr) through WebSockets.
-* All methods (where it makes sense) accepts thread id as the last parameter.
+* All methods (where it makes sense) accept thread as the last parameter.
 So, you can step/continue/interrupt/inspect any thread you want.
 * If you're debugging a target that spawns new processes with `fork`, just call `attachOnFork` method and you're done.
 If not and you still need to debug multiple targets you should attach them manually (see [the official GDB documentation](https://sourceware.org/gdb/onlinedocs/gdb/Forks.html)).
+* **gdb-js** needs `babel-polyfill` to work, or if you're heading to ES6 environment, just `regenerator runtime`.

 ## Install
 ```